chaanakyaaM/Custom_Model_Evaluator/README.md

 - Open the Streamlit app.
 - Upload model_with_schema.pkl.
 - Enter feature values in the dynamically generated inputs.
-- Click Predict to evaluate the result along with probabilities.
+- Click "Predict" to evaluate result along with probabilities

-> Try uploading the sample ```model_with_schema.pkl``` model for testing.
+> Try uploading sample model ```model_with_schema.pkl``` for quick testing.

 ## Why Use This App?

 - No more hardcoding feature names, types, or ranges.
-- Works with any ML model that follows scikit-learn conventions.
+- Works with only binary classification ML model that follows scikit-learn conventions.
 - Automatically validates input based on feature schema.
-- Saves time when deploying models interactively in Streamlit.
+- Instant predictions with probability insights.
-- Easy for model evaluations.
+- Perfect for demos and quick model evaluations.